 Then on the submanifold ${\cal M}$ we have the relation

 at any $U$ and $\theta_{0}$. }

-According to Lemma 2.1 we should not take into account the variations of the form of $\Phi_{(in)}(\theta + \theta_{0},U)$ when we consider the change of the functionals $k^{\alpha}({\bar I})$ on ${\cal M}$.
-So the only source for the change of these functionals on ${\cal M}$ is the dependence on the wave numbers $k$ in the expressions
+According to Lemma 2.1 we should not take into account variations of the form of $\, \Phi_{(in)}(\theta + \theta_{0},U)$ when we consider infinitesimal changes of the values of the functionals $k^{\alpha}({\bar I})$ on ${\cal M}$.
+So, the only source for a change of these functionals on ${\cal M}$ is the dependence on the wave numbers $k$ in the expressions

-So we can write
+So, we can write